asksac/PrivateRouting/tf_modules/proxy_ecs/README.md

 # Module: proxy\_ecs

-This module can be used to deploy HAProxy running on an ECS Fargate cluster, with
-capacity automatically managed based on specified min and max cluster sizes, and auto-
-scaling low and high cpu marks.
-Each module can support up to 50 `port_mappings` rules
-specified through `proxy_config` variable.
-Module will create multiple ECS Services,
-one for every 5 port mapping rules.
+This module can be used to deploy HAProxy running on an ECS Fargate cluster, with capacity automatically managed based on specified min and max cluster sizes, and auto-scaling low and high cpu marks.
+Each module can support up to 50 `port_mappings` rules specified through `proxy_config` variable.
+Module will create multiple ECS Services, one for every 5 port mapping rules.

 ### Usage: